Search this site

 The only thing that occupied Pandit Balakram's mind now was how to get another necklace made.
+Panditji could have pleaded helplessness and the neighbour would not have compelled him, a brahmin, to pay up.
+But, Panditji did not wish to sacrifice his pride so cheaply.
 He abandoned his laziness and devoted himself wholeheartedly to the sole purpose of earning enough money to accomplish this objective.

 Maya sometimes felt a pang of remorse at Panditji's state and thought she had unduly caused her husband so much trouble.
 Panditji's health worried her and she was beside herself with concern thinking he might fall ill.
 Five more months passed away.

 One evening when Maya was lighting the lamps Panditji arrived with a packet in his pocket.
 "Take this; I am now free of your debts," he said tossing the packet at her.

 Maya opened the packet; it contained a gold necklace.
 Her face shone with pleasure at the gleam of the gold and the elegance of the necklace.
 She looked up at her husband timidly and asked, "Are you giving this with a feeling of joy or in anger?"